furudev/hato.ninja/README.md

 - `message`
 - `subject`

-returns a JSON response with message, validation informations, and status.
+Returns a JSON response with message, validation informations, and status.

 ## 🥚 Development requirements